-With all of the data being generated on the worlds’ oceans, waterways, and water supplies, the use of visually engaging, 3-dimensionally rendered, and animated presentations provides a fun, engaging, and oftentimes exciting alternative to the more traditional graphing of information used in the past.
-Visualization Theater offers links to innovative and fascinating ways to look at, actively engage in, and interpret data and ocean events.
-The use of the links found here, both online and in the classroom, has the potential to transform the way in which we engage in and learn about scientific facts related to our world ocean.
+With all of the data being generated on the world ocean, waterways, water supplies and climate, the use of visually engaging, 3d rendered and animated presentations provide a fun and engaging alternative to the more traditional graphing of information used in the past.
+W2O's Visualization Theater offers links to innovative and fascinating ways to look at, actively engage in, and interpret data and ocean events.
+The use of the links found here, both online and in the classroom, has the potential to transform the way in which we engage with and learn about scientific facts related to our world ocean.

 For perspective on climate and weather changes since the late 1800s, plot map and time series from climate reanalysis models; view daily station data from the Global Historical Climatology Network; visit their daily-updated Global Weather overview; see animations of current global 7-day and U.S. Regional 48-hour weather forecasts.

 Information from the Integrated Ocean Observing System (IOOS) provides real-time data from offshore IOOS buoys which act as an early warning system for shellfish hatcheries.
 These data signal the approach of cold, acidified seawater one to two days before it arrives in sensitive coastal waters where larvae are cultivated.
 The data enable hatchery managers to schedule production when water quality is good.

 The International Comprehensive Ocean-Atmosphere Data Set (ICOADS) is the most complete collection of surface marine data in existence, consisting of a digital database of 261 million weather observations made by ships, weather ships, and weather buoys spanning the years 1662 to 2007.
 These data have now been animated by Google Maps developers Paul Saxman and Brendan Kenny in a stunning visualization.